aloknecessary/aloknecessary/README.md

 ### Hi there 👋

 I’m Alok, a full-stack lead cum devops engineer, robust coder and self-proclaimed designer who specializes in full stack development.
 I make it my mission to translate user-focused designs into pixel-perfect websites or server applications that run blazing fast.
+I believe in the fact that "Making mistakes is better than faking perfections." 🙂

 <!-- **aloknecessary/aloknecessary** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->